kwema-inc/prueba-tecnica-ios/README.md

 - *Push frequently, and make your commits meaningful* — don’t leave everything for one final shot.
 Let us see how your process shakes out over time.
 - You’re free to adopt any Git branching strategy, just avoid pushing directly to main/master unless absolutely necessary.

+> *🤝 Disclaimer*
+> Kwema does NOT claim any rights over the code written as part of this technical challenge.
+You are free to keep working on your solution, improve it, or even publish it independently if you believe it has potential.

+> Who knows — this might be the first version of an app that makes it all the way to your App Store.

 # Challenge Description

 Imagine living in Peru, one of the most seismically active countries on the planet.
 Right after an earthquake, your first instinct is to pull up key information: magnitude, location, intensity.
 Sadly, the local geological institute’s platform often goes offline at those crucial moments — leaving people confused, and vulnerable.